baughmann/Catalina-Gigabyte-Designare-Z390-i9-9900k-EFI/README.md

 ### Misc.
 Recommendations
 - Install Catalina using AFPS and *not* using MacOS Extended Journaled
-- Add `-v` to boot arguments to boot via verbose mode until you're positive you have a good setup, instead of showing the logo until.
+- Add `-v` to boot arguments to boot via verbose mode until you're positive you have a good setup, instead of showing the logo.
     - This can be done by pressing the `Space` button on your keyboard in the Clover boot menu while (make sure you have the installation drive selected), and then selecteding `-v` in the middle of the argiments list.
 Then, go up to the top and click `boot <VOLUME_NAME> with selected options`.
+- A custom theme has been applied.
+You may wish to revert to the standard theme or apply your own.

 ---
 ## My Hardware: